-Outback Therapeutic Expeditions is a wilderness therapy program for teens.
+Outback is a wilderness therapy program for teens.
 Outback helps youth reassess their life choices and learn the skills necessary to make better choices in the future.

-Boot camps for troubled youth exist to punish a kid into submission.
+Boot camps for troubled youth exist to punish children into submission.

-The philosophy of boot camp for kids is that kids already know the difference between good and bad behavior.
+The philosophy of boot camp for kids is that young people should already know the difference between good and bad behavior and have the social and emotional skills needed to become successful young adults.
 These camps assume that teens only act out because they were not punished enough.

 This is the idea behind boot camp for teenagers.
-If one works the kids hard enough, makes them feel exhausted enough, and makes them feel bad enough, the teen will start acting appropriately.
+If one works the “juvenile offenders“ hard enough, makes them feel exhausted enough, and makes them feel bad enough, the teen will start acting appropriately.

 Although there may be slight differences in how a boot camp for boys and a boot camp for girls are run, the general idea is the same.
 It is not like boot camps for girls go any easier on their attendees than the boot camps for boys do.
 Both are harsh experiences for teens to live through.

-Many respect the philosophy behind boot camps for teens and scared straight programs.
+Many people in school districts and in law enforcement (ie. your local police department, sheriff’s office, and the criminal justice system) encourage the philosophy behind boot camps for teens and scared straight programs.
 They like them because they are “tough on bad behavior.”
-But many do not understand that these programs do not work.
+But these people do not understand that these programs do not work.

 There is a noteworthy problem with boot camps for teenagers, and other youth boot camp programs like scared straight camps.
-Fear, pain, and punishment are poor motivators for long term change.
+Fear, pain, and punishment are poor motivators for long-term change.
+They don’t fix the problem, they just punish these children for having a problem, resulting in sky-high recidivism rates.
+In fact, a 2013 study found that juveniles participating in a scared straight program committed 28% more crime than non-participants.

 Most youth boot camp programs for boys and girls end up encouraging teens to hide bad behaviors instead of changing them.
 When a kids boot camp is seen as a punishment, rather than a way to effect change, they are more likely to hide mistakes instead of improving themselves.